Schrier Law Group logo

 Several elements, including but not limited to whether you were operating an Uber vehicle or a passenger, will determine whether you are eligible for PIP coverage.

-How Can This Affect a Case?
+How Can This Affect an Uber or Lyft Accident Case?

-like Lyft or Uber.
-Incorrect insurance coverage denials frequently occur when addressing cases involving Uber, Lyft, and other ridesharing accidents.
-The right Florida vehicle accident attorney must be able to help the injured Uber & Lyft accident victim.
-The appropriate attorney, like those in the Schrier Law Group, will make a huge impact because they are skilled at navigating even the most complex rideshare insurance policies.
+The appropriate Florida Uber & Lyft accident attorneys, like those in the Schrier Law Group, will make a huge impact because they are skilled at navigating even the most complex rideshare insurance policies.
 One of our everyday objectives is to recover the greatest money for our clients.
 Who will cover your medical expenses, missed wages, potential future income losses, pain and suffering, or any other monetary damages available to an injured accident victim shouldn’t be something you have to second-guess or worry about.

 Black and white rideshare pick up zone sign